fedorenkosergiy/Grabli/README.md

 ## Install dependencies
 ### Moq
 Grabli uses [Moq](https://github.com/moq) framework to perform unit tests.
-You have to install it to be able run all the tests in your project.
+You have to install it to be able running all the tests in your project.
 Here is an awesome tutorial that will help you to install Moq framework.

 <a href="https://youtu.be/enwxxffhvHQ?t=311" target="_blank"><img src="http://img.youtube.com/vi/enwxxffhvHQ/0.jpg"